rchynoweth/Demo/GCP/DF_Example/README.md

         --extra_package ./GCP/DF_Example/dist/deltaio-0.1.tar.gz
     ```

-GCP Dataflow Job that Reads and Writes a Delta Lake Table
+Please see below for the GCP Dataflow Job that Reads and Writes a Delta Lake Table
 ![](./imgs/DeltaLakeJobRun.png)